funixz/glusterdocs/Install-Guide/Setup_Bare_metal.md

 ideally should be as close to zero after you setup initially) and the expected gains you get back from it.

-Finally, remember that some hardware really is better that others.
+Finally, remember that some hardware really is better than others.
 Without pointing fingers anywhere specifically, it is often true that onboard components are not as robust as add-ons.
 As a general rule, you can safely delegate the on-board hardware to things like management